samarthkulshrestha/fast_fibonacci/README.md

 # fast fibonacci

-A fast fibonacci numbers algorithm using Lucas sequence identities.
-This algorithm can calculate upto the 25th millionth fibonacci number in ~1sec.
+A fast Fibonacci numbers algorithm using Lucas sequence identities.
+This algorithm can calculate upto the 25th millionth Fibonacci number in ~1sec.

 ## introduction